-It truly is the place where yuppies, hipsters and hippies stand shoulder-to-shoulder at The Continental Club listening to iconic Austin musicians such as Junior Brown, Toni Price, Dale Watson and Lou Ann Barton or wait in line to get a burger from Hopdoddy or ice cream from Amy’s.
+It truly is the place where yuppies, hipsters, and hippies stand shoulder-to-shoulder at The Continental Club listening to iconic Austin musicians such as Junior Brown, Toni Price, Dale Watson, and Lou Ann Barton or wait in line to get a burger from Hopdoddy or ice cream from Amy’s.

-There is not only great music, but unbelievable food options, one-of-a-kind shopping and the best people watching in the state.
+There is not only great music, but unbelievable food options, one-of-a-kind shopping, and the best people-watching in the state.

-A: I think start at the beginning (Congress Avenue Bridge) to see the bats fly at dusk.
+A: I think, start at the beginning (Congress Avenue Bridge) to see the bats fly at dusk.
 Follow that up with a seafood dinner and people-watching on the patio at Perla’s.
 After dinner, stroll up to visit to Allen’s Boots, which is always a treat for visitors since they have some of the best boots and greatest selections anywhere.

 For some evening action, head over to listen to a band under the trees at Guero’s outdoor pavilion.
 Or hit up The Continental Club for traditional blues where you might stumble upon the members of Double Trouble (Stevie Ray Vaughn’s brother Jimmy and his old band) upstairs at the Gallery.
-End the evening with a late night funk session with Barfield at C-Boy’s.
+End the evening with a late-night funk session with Barfield at C-Boy’s.

 A: Late summer.
-The population of the bats actually grows by more than 50% in the later summer as the bats migrate to Austin to have their babies.
+The population of bats actually grows by more than 50% in the later summer as the bats migrate to Austin to have their babies.
 By the end of summer, the entire colony (babies and all) are taking off at dusk.
 It’s truly a sight to see!

 Q: What would you suggest local Austinites do on SoCo?